 How are Perkins Funds supporting Montana's special populations?

-For the 21-22 grant cycle, UM Western is expanding efforts made in 20-21 to expand career awareness into local high schools by offering career fairs tailored to local demand and specifically highlighting non-traditional opportunities and representation in the field.
+For the 23-24 grant cycle, City College is expanding efforts made in 22-23 to expand career awareness for female students by offering Women in Automotive courses in partnership with local industry partners, highlighting non-traditional opportunities and representation in the field.

 Supporting American Indian student retention and success in CTE at Great Falls College.